Vyral/gary-jacklin-recruiting/_posts/2022-09-08-are-your-sellers-nervous-about-our-market-shift.md

 {% include pullquote.html %}

-What if your client wants to wait for the economy to get better? **I’ve put together some slides that address this question;** you can check them at 1:12 in the video above.
+What if your client wants to wait for the economy to get better? **[I’ve put together some slides that address this question;](https://drive.google.com/file/d/1Ou8G1gM1aps_YoquLNpKP7m6RUQvCysJ/view){: target="_blank" rel="noopener"}** you can check them at 1:12 in the video above.
 Just email me if you’d like to get your hands on them.&nbsp;

 One of the things my slides address is that demand isn’t going to crater anytime soon.
 As long as that is the case, property values won’t fall.
 Home values are a function of supply and demand, not how the economy is doing.
 In fact, housing prices usually stay steady or increase during a recession.&nbsp;